akeneo/pim-api-docs/content/rest-api/overview.md

 ## Data format

-[JSON](http://www.json.org/) is the only format supported by the API for now.
+[JSON](http://www.json.org/) is the only format supported by the REST API for now.

-This means that data extracted thanks to the API will be in JSON format.
-And if you need to create or update data using the API, you will also need to use the JSON format.
+This means that data extracted thanks to the REST API will be in JSON format.
+And if you need to create or update data using the REST API, you will also need to use the JSON format.

 For each entity, we have defined a standard format that is completely detailed in the [Concepts & resources](/concepts/introduction.html) section.

 ### Format headers
-When creating and updating data via the API, you will need to explicitly tell the API that you are providing JSON content by using a `Content-type` header set to `application/json`.
+When creating and updating data via the REST API, you will need to explicitly tell the REST API that you are providing JSON content by using a `Content-type` header set to `application/json`.

 #### Example
 ``` bash